 The 1841 tithe map of the Burgage Green

 Our document research confirms the existence of a Manor of Burgage, which was separate from the rest of the town and administered by the Archbishop of York’s steward through the usual manorial court system.
 Sadly records of the Manorial Court of the Burgage only survive from 1807.
 In the absence of reliable written records our questions about the early Burgage can only be answered by archaeological investigation.
 Since 2013, therefore, we have been carrying out a programme of geophysical survey, test-pitting and trial excavation to investigate the Manor and the development of the Burgage Green.
 This work was supported by grants from the Heritage Lottery Fund's "All Our Stories" programme (2012-13) and the Heritage Lottery Fund's "Our Heritage" scheme (2015-17).
-A report on our 2013 work can be read here, while our 2015 report can be read here.
+A report on the Burgage Earthworks Project 2013 can be read here.
 The results of our test-pits have been archived with the Nottinghamshire Historic Environment Record and can be viewed online via the Heritage Gateway.
+The final report of the Burgage Manor Revealed 2017 is now available here, together with the pottery catalogue.

 The Burgage Green today